Does your company have a customer-centric culture?

 Increased Customer Loyalty and Potentially New Customers

-These customers are also going to tell their friends and family about their experience five times more often compared to having bad experiences.
+These customers are also going to tell their friends and family about their customer experience five times more often compared to having bad experiences.

 Higher Chances of Sales

 The same logic applies to your customers.
-According to statistics from LiveChat, your sales team has a much higher chance of selling to a customer who’s already happy with you, 14 times higher, than one who isn’t.
+According to statistics from LiveChat, your sales team has a 14 times higher chance of selling to a customer who’s already happy with their customer experience with you.

 Unhappy Customers Rarely Talk about Their Dissatisfaction

-This can give you the expectation that when a customer has a bad experience with a company, they’ll be sure to say something.
+This can give you the expectation that when a customer has a bad customer experience with a company, they’ll be sure to say something.

 Sure, some do, but it’s likely far fewer than you would have thought.
 According to a 2017 Huffington Post article, out of 26 unhappy customers, only one will talk about their experience.

 Image courtesy of SuperOffice

 When you stop to think about this, it makes sense.
 Whether a customer complains through an email, live chat, by phone, or on social media, they’re still taking time out of their day to do it due to a bad customer experience.

 It Costs More Money to Chase Leads

 You have to pull all the stops when courting a lead, such as research into segmenting, personalized emails, follow-ups, and other tailored campaign elements.
 This doesn’t come cheap.

 We’re not suggesting you abandon your influx of leads to keep your current customers onboard, just that you don’t disregard any customers because you have plenty of leads.

 You don’t have that same luxury with your leads.
 You could get 1,000 leads in a day, but if only 50 of them are interested in your company’s products and services, then the other 950 ultimately don’t further your business.
-That makes them far less valuable than your customers.

 You Could Earn More Profits

 Those numbers really resonated with you.
-You’ve realized that you’re missing out on pleased customers and more revenue by not following a client-centric approach.
+You’ve realized that you’re missing out on loyal customers and more revenue by not following a client-centric approach.

 Focus on Customer Marketing

-Favored by the likes of Apple and Amazon, customer marketing is about promoting products and services that your customers deem valuable rather than the ones you think will be valuable to them.
+Favored by the likes of Apple and Amazon, customer marketing refers to promoting products and services that your customers deem valuable — rather than the ones you think will be valuable to them.

 The pillars of this marketing approach are advocacy, expansion, retention, and adoption.

 Image courtesy of SuperOffice

 - Adoption: The adoption stage begins your post-purchase process.
-Adoption here refers to a customer becoming adopted to a service or product.
+Adoption here refers to a customer becoming adapted to a service or product.
 You want this product or service to become a part of their everyday lives, and you can use in-app messaging and automated onboarding among your team to make it happen.